 Eighth Graders typically have two options for Minimester, including local missions, which focuses on serving our community with a different service project each day of the week, or the opportunity of a study trip to Washington, D.C. which includes visits to all of the war memorials, presidential monuments, the Holocaust Museum, service work and much more.

 Seventh Graders have the opportunity to choose local mission trips or go on a week-long spiritual growth camp:

-- In 2018, Seventh Grade girls spent the week at Frontier Christian Camp in Grapeland, TX, growing in their personal spiritual development in regard to their relationship with God, understanding of biblical identity and womanhood, relationship with others and purpose/giftedness.
+- Seventh Grade girls spend a week growing in their personal spiritual development in regard to their relationship with God, understanding of biblical identity and womanhood, relationship with others and purpose/giftedness.

-- Seventh Grade boys went to "Man Camp" at New Life Ranch in Colcord, OK.
-Activities included wilderness guided tours, outdoor competitions, service and work projects, daily devotions and journaling.
+- Seventh Grade boys go to "Man Camp" where they embark on wilderness guided tours, outdoor competitions, service and work projects, daily devotions and journaling.

 "While in Atlanta, we served at the Dream Center, an outreach center for the people in Atlanta.
 We served the homeless, made cards sharing God's love, and packed food boxes.
 The Atlanta trip showed me that sharing God's love can really change lives and serving Him can make a huge impact." -Avery Boothby (Atlanta)